nphoff/today_machine/README.md

 N.B.
 This file is automatically .gitignored so it shouldn't get added, however be extra careful to never share your token in git!

-# TODOS:
+## TODOS:

-[x] Remove code for controlling printer
+- [x] Remove code for controlling printer
-[ ] Write markdown file to a temp file
+- [x] Write markdown file to a temp file
-[ ] Figure out how to write a pdf from the markdown
+- [x] Figure out how to write a pdf from the markdown
   - options are mdpdf (on pypi), and some version of pandoc + latex
   - pandoc + latex is more flexible, mdpdf is easier
   - pandoc + latex is also a pretty well troden path
   - markdown -> pdf should be:
-  `pandoc manual.txt --pdf-engine=xelatex -o manual.pdf`
+  - `pandoc manual.txt --pdf-engine=xelatex -o manual.pdf`
-[ ] Figure out how to send things to remarkable
+- [ ] Figure out how to send things to remarkable
-  [ ] Figure out how to use the rmapy
+  - [ ] Figure out how to use the rmapy
+- [ ] Get quotes from other projects and add them to the daily thing
-[ ]
+- [ ] Grab forecast data